A word, first, on the audacity of coupling the names of

 Short Introduction (1994), pp. 20-21

 Thus far, the potential conflict -- the set mouse-trap -- is merely generic, without intellectual specificity or interest.
-But now we come to the nub, or at least to substance:
+But now we come to the nub, or at least to some substance:

 As time passed, Jung’s differences with Freud became harder to conceal.
 Two of Freud’s basic assumptions were unacceptable to him: